-Could you imaging cutting, burning, and bleeding someone who is having a stroke?
+Could you imagine cutting, burning, and bleeding someone who is having a stroke?
 Or rubbing poisonous lead on someone to cure their rectal cancer?
 Welcome to just a couple of the remedies in The Book of Phisick, a remarkably legible, handwritten recipe book of natural remedies.
 It was initially written by an unknown author in 1710 and subsequently added to by different anonymous hands for years.
 The recipes, for the most part, involve using plants and minerals to battle everything from bad breath to cancer.
 Some of the treatments can still be found in non-Western approaches to medicine; others appear to be a sure way to hasten the death of the patient.
 All of them will make you a little more tolerant of your insurance co-pays.

 1. "For the Biteing of a Mad Dog"